adityachugh02/fetchbot/README.md

 ## Windows
 On your **Windows PC**, navigate to **preferences.txt** in the fetchbot folder.
 Replace the **COM port number** with the one noted.
 Save and exit the file.

-The program can be executed by double-clicking **start.sh** or from the command prompt with:
+The program can be executed from the command prompt with:

+> cd <PATH>

 > python3 main.py

 ## Raspberry Pi